‘The Walking Dead’: Jeffrey Dean Morgan Responds To ‘Racist’ Negan T-Shirt

 The shopper also said that he showed the shirt to a cashier and asked if anyone had questioned the item.
 She said it was new stock and had not seen it yet.
 When he showed it to her, Lucraft claimed the cashier was horrified.

 The television show is based on Robert Kirkman’s comic books of the same name.
-In those, Negan kills Glenn, but hesitates because he doesn’t want to be considered a racist.
+In those comics, Negan kills Glenn, but hesitates because he doesn’t want to be considered a racist.
 In both the comic books and TV show, Glenn was Asian-American.

 Holy crap people are stupid.
 'Walking Dead’ Shirt Pulled From Stores After Complaint of Racism https://t.co/cpeIqcxTwJ